Being a successful lacrosse player calls for a healthy lifestyle. And that includes working out as often as you can, especially during the off-season.

 But if you want to be the best, which we assume you’re, then pushups should be on top of your workout list.

 Why?
-You need a built chest and triceps muscles in the field.
+You need to build chest and triceps muscles in the field.

 This’s extremely important especially if you’re playing on the defense side.
 You don’t want to be a push-over for your opponents.